huggingface/hub-docs/docs/hub/billing.md

 ## Cloud providers partnerships

 We partner with cloud providers like [AWS](https://huggingface.co/blog/aws-partnership), [Azure](https://huggingface.co/blog/hugging-face-endpoints-on-azure), and [Google Cloud](https://huggingface.co/blog/llama31-on-vertex-ai) to make it easy for customers to use Hugging Face directly in their cloud of choice.
 These solutions and usage are billed directly by the cloud provider.
 Ultimately, we want people to have great options for using Hugging Face wherever they build ML-powered products.

+You also have the option to link your Hugging Face organization to your AWS account via [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-n6vsyhdjkfng2).
+Hugging Face compute service usage will then be included in your AWS bill.
+Read more in our [blog post](https://huggingface.co/blog/aws-marketplace).